Nico Hoerner Player Props: Cubs vs. Red Sox

 Nico Hoerner At The Plate

-- Hoerner leads Chicago in slugging percentage (.379) thanks to 23 extra-base hits.
+- Hoerner leads Chicago with a slugging percentage of .378, fueled by 23 extra-base hits.

-- Among qualified hitters in MLB, he ranks 42nd in batting average, 90th in on-base percentage, and 123rd in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 41st, his on-base percentage ranks 92nd, and he is 126th in the league in slugging.

-- Hoerner has had at least one RBI in 33.3% of his games this season (27 of 81), with more than one RBI 12 times (14.8%).
-He has also accounted for three or more of his team's runs in four contests.
+- Hoerner has had an RBI in 27 games this year (32.9%), including 12 multi-RBI outings (14.6%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.